The battle to save lives at sea

 On Sunday evening in Italy, the Italian Coast Guard estimated the number of those rescued since Friday was approaching 7,000, though that number will surely grow as a steady stream of rubber dinghies and rickety wooden fishing vessels were still being spotted off the coast of Libya.
 At least 20 cadavers, including that of an 8-year-old boy recovered during rescue operations, were also brought to Sicily and the Italian mainland with the survivors.

 The migrants and refugees were rescued by Italian Coast Guard boats, passing merchant ships and more than a dozen NGO charity ships that have filled the vacuum created when Italy's Mare Nostrum search and rescue program ended in 2014 because of budget concerns.
-The Mare Nostrum project cost Italian taxpayers €9 million a month, according to the Italian Navy.
-The charity ships, which rely on donations, have estimated operating costs of around €11,000 a day, charities say.
+The Mare Nostrum project cost Italian taxpayers €9 million ($9.5 million) a month, according to the Italian Navy.
+The charity ships, which rely on donations, have estimated operating costs of around €11,000 ($11,666) a day, charities say.

 European authorities and charity ships face a daunting task.
 Since the beginning of the year, 32,750 migrants and refugees have arrived on European shores, not including those rescued this weekend, according to UNHCR.
 In 2016, the total number topped 355,000.